 “People are like stained-glass windows.
 They sparkle and shine when the sun is out, but when the darkness sets in, their true beauty is revealed only if there is a light from within.” -Elizabeth Kubler-Ross

-I'm not entirely sure what I want to write about yet, but I have been looking into different art sites and articles about controversy, specifically in Milwaukee, WI.
+I'm not entirely sure what I want to write about yet for my article but I have been looking into different art sites and articles about controversy, specifically in Milwaukee, WI.
 I find the different controversies in art interesting and I think this might be one of the things I decide to write about.
 One in article in particular I found very interesting.
 It's about the Mural on the Milwaukee County Bus.
 The mural that wraps around the bus was created for a summer art program that was paid for by the Milwaukee Art Museum.
 It stands for immigration enforcement and family separations, but it is causing so much controversy, that the Milwaukee County supervisor is demanding it be removed.

 Bachelor of Fine Arts-New Studio Practice Major